 Foam Hybrid Mattresses

 Not all hybrid mattresses incorporate the use of an innerspring unit.
 Instead, many manufacturers offer products composed of various foam layers.
 There are many types of foam, and they each offer their own unique properties.
 I encourage you to take a look at our complete foam guide to understand them better.
 You’ll typically find that the placement of the foam layers mimic what you find in an innerspring/foam hybrid with firmer, more supportive layers found at the bottom.

 When shopping for a foam hybrid, you’ll find that innovators in the mattress industry have dedicated hours of time into the development of products that address specific body types and sleeping habits.
 When you take the time to understand how the various types like memory foam and gel foam work, it makes it a lot easier to identify what will be best for you.

 Ability to Customize

 People come in all shapes and sizes, and we have our own habits, preferences and peculiarities that make us unique.
 This also makes it a little tougher to find a mattress that meets your specific needs.
 Here at The Sleep Judge, our primary goal is to help match you with the product that has been specially produced to meet very specific needs.
 Hybrid products can often make it easier to help consumers find a great match.
 For example, when I went through the Helix mattress ordering process, I was asked for information such as my height, weight, and preferred sleeping position.
 They used this information to custom design a product that works for me.
-You can even choose dual or blended products to accommodate you and your sleeping partner.
 We’ll see how this measures up to a few other quality hybrid mattresses I’ve tested out in a moment in our hybrid mattress comparison.